-There are 7 reasons why team meetings become a waste of time.
+There were 7 key reasons that make even team meetings a waste of time.
 I don’t want you to make any of these mistakes – so I will outline them now for you.

 - Meetings that last longer than an hour.
-The brain can only absorb what the butt can withstand.
+The brain can only absorb what the butt or ZOOM window can withstand.
 And that is usually just about an hour of sitting!
 Keeping meetings short and sweet is crucial.

 - Feeding your team during the meeting.
 I never provided food – only drinks.
 This is a business meeting, folks!
 This is not a party.
 I want everyone focused on the content not on licking their fingers.
 If you feel you must feed them, then do it afterwards only.

 - Wasting everyone’s time by not having an agenda.
 You are paying for the team to show up and you owe it to them to be as productive as possible.
 That ONLY happens by having an agenda.
 Then you MUST act like the boss and keep everyone on track.

 - Wasting meeting time by not using a “Parking Lot.”
 Tell your team that you are going to follow the agenda.
 Be proactive and introduce the concept of a “Parking Lot.”
 When someone brings up an issue that isn’t on the agenda, tell them that it will be put into the “Parking Lot.”
 It is a holding place where you “park” topics that will be addressed later.
 Write the topic down so that it isn’t forgotten about.
 Be sure to look the person in the eye and tell them that you will get back to them within 48 hours to tell them when you will be able to meet with them to discuss their concern.